legend80s/tinify-client/README.md

 More parameters:

 - output -o: The compressed img file path.
-- max-count: Set the max compressing turns.
+- max-count -m: Set the max compressing turns.
 Default 15.
 - version: Show the version.
 - verbose: Show more information about each compressing turn.
 - no-base64: Not output the base64 of the compressed image. base64 encoded by default.